 As a respected senior commander in the US Air Force and a member of the Tok’ra High Council with intimate knowledge of both cultures, Jacob Carter straddles two worlds at the very highest level.
-The relationship which has been renewed now lurches into wish-fulfillment as Sam receives an appropriately emotional pay-off to match the star-spanning stakes:
+The relationship which has been renewed now lurches into wish fulfillment as Sam receives an appropriate emotional pay-off to match the star-spanning stakes:

 This arc is effectively closed in three episodes, but Jacob remains a regular part of his daughter’s world, with a mandate to meddle in Samantha’s affairs that go beyond those imagined by even the most overbearing parent.
 It’s easy to get distracted by the superficial antagonism of, say, ‘Tangent’ (S4, Ep12), and overlook the extent to which this once-dysfunctional dynamic has started to function.

 SG-1 finds themselves briefly at cross-purposes with Jacob when they blow his cover on a Goa’uld-occupied world, he gives them a dressing down worthy of his rank.
 Later he channels his reserves of Tok’ra self-importance and pointedly tells Samantha, now a major, that hotwiring a Death Glider in the name of humanity is ridiculous.
 As if it’s the second week of a Christmas break in your childhood home, Sam’s more juvenile instincts bubble to the surface.
 She rolls her eyes at the first outburst and bickers with him over the second.

 Jacob: And, what were you thinking, anyway?
 Retrofitting a Death Glider?
 You should have known better.
 The technology you’re screwing around with is way over your head!